If you are asking yourself: "Sleeping pad vs. hammock, what should I choose?", we have the answer for you!

 The weight game is more important when backpacking than when you’re car camping.
 Every ounce counts when you’re overnight camping in the wilderness!

-Unless you’re purchasing an ultralight sleeping pad, which will weigh around 1lbs, you’re sleeping pad will be considered a heavier item.
+Unless you’re purchasing a new sleeping pad, which will weigh around 1lbs, you’re sleeping pad will be considered a heavier item.
 On the lighter side, your mattress will weigh at least 1 lb.
 8 ozs. and up to 3 pounds depending on the size and width.

 What Shelter Should I Have for My Sleeping Pad?